SlicerMorph/S_2019/Lab08/README.md

 <img src="https://github.com/SlicerMorph/S_2019/blob/master/Lab08/images/aligned.png">

 ## Example 2: Reading a segmentation and creating a histogram.
 In this section, you will use a segmentation to mask an image, calculate regional statistics and plot a histogram for each segment.
-In the first step, you will start from a Python script that will automatically generate a simple segmentation.
-In the second step, you will create your own segmentation and update the script.
+This example is based on a tutorial [provided by Andras Lasso](https://gist.github.com/lassoan/2f5071c562108dac8efe277c78f2620f).

+In this example, a segmentation of the sample image will be used to identify sample patches of different tissue types in the scan.
+The "Tumor" label will be used to identify a patch of tumor tissue and the "Brain" label will identify patches of brain tissue unaffected by the tumor.
+The "Background" label will be used to sample multiple tissue types.
+A comparison of the histogram plots of these segements allows analysis of the difference in voxel intensities between the "Tumor" and "Brain" regions, as well as how these compare to the overall distribution of values in the scan, as represented by the the "Background" regions.

 1. Open Slicer and load the MRBrainTumor1 volume from the Sample Data module.

 2. Open the Segment Editor.
-Create three segments: Tumor, Reference, and Background.
-Use the spherical paint brush to place the segments on the brain volume.
+Create three segments: Tumor, Brain, and Background.
+Select the spherical paint brush to place the segments on the brain volume.
+The colors of the segments can be adjusted for better visibility by clicking on the color boxes in the Segment Editor table.

 <img src="https://github.com/SlicerMorph/S_2019/blob/master/Lab08/images/segments.png">

-3. Use the following code snippet to iteratively mask the image with each segment and calculate the corresponding histogram:
+3. Use the following code snippet to iteratively mask the image with each segment and calculate the corresponding histogram.
+You should see an output plot of the histograms for each segment.
+This plot should show that the tumor tissue histogram has a peak at much higher voxel intensity values than the unaffected brain tissue or background samples.
 ```
 import numpy as np
 masterVolumeNode = getNodesByClass('vtkMRMLScalarVolumeNode')